Dr Chenqu Suo

 Please report children/young people up to the age of 16 years with new diagnosis of possible CRMO/CNO in the last month in the UK and Republic of Ireland.

-The study is funded through the Sir Peter Tizard Bursary and a grant from Addenbrooke's Charitable Trust.
+The study is funded through the Sir Peter Tizard Bursary, two grants from Addenbrooke's Charitable Trust and a grant from the British Society of Skeletal Radiologist (BSSR)

 Cambridge University Hospitals NHS Foundation Trust is the sponsor and data controller for this research study.
 The Data Protection Officer, Michelle Ellerback at Cambridge University Hospitals NHS Foundation Trust can be contacted at firstname.lastname@example.org.